fortesaab/JobTracker.API/README.md

 JobTracker – Full-Stack Job Application Tracking System

-JobTracker is a full-stack web application that helps users track and manage their job applications in one place.
+JobTracker is a full-stack web application designed to help users track and manage their job applications in one centralized platform.

-The project demonstrates real-world backend and frontend development, secure authentication, and clean API design.
+The project demonstrates practical, real-world backend and frontend development skills, including secure authentication, clean REST API design, and clear separation of concerns.

-This is a personal project built to strengthen full-stack skills and showcase readiness for junior / internship software developer roles.
+It was built as a personal project to strengthen full-stack engineering skills and showcase readiness for junior or internship software developer roles.

-What This Project Does?
+What the Project Does

 Allows users to register and log in securely

-Enables users to create and manage job applications
+Enables users to create, update, and manage job applications

 Tracks application status (Pending, Accepted, Rejected)

-Protects sensitive data using JWT authentication
+Protects user data through authentication and authorization

-Separates backend and frontend responsibilities clearly
+Ensures users can access only their own data

-Provides a simple, clean dashboard UI
+Provides a simple and clean dashboard interface

-Why This Project Matters?
+Why This Project Matters

-This project was built to simulate real-world application logic.
+This project was built to simulate real-world application logic and development workflows.

 It focuses on:

-Secure authentication & authorization
+Secure authentication and authorization

-Clean REST API architecture
+Clean and scalable REST API architecture

 Practical CRUD operations

 Frontend–backend communication

-Code organization and scalability
+Code organization and maintainability

 Key Features

 Authentication & Security

 User registration and login

 JWT-based authentication

 Protected API endpoints

 Secure access to user-specific data

 Job Application Management

-	Create, update, delete job applications
+Create, update, and delete job applications

 Filter applications by status

 Pagination support

 User-specific data isolation

 Frontend

-	React-based UI
+React-based user interface

-	Login & register forms
+Login and registration forms

 Protected routes

 Simple dashboard layout

 Dark / light mode support

 Tech Stack

-Backend:
+Backend

-.NET 8,
+.NET 8

-Entity Framework Core,
+Entity Framework Core

-MSSQL,
+MSSQL

-JWT authentication.
+JWT Authentication

-Frontend:
+Frontend

-React,
+React

 Axios

 Tools & Practices